Urban Renewal photographs

 Departing the old ferry terminal, George and Upper Water sts. [ca. 1958].
 HMA 102-39-1-857.2

-Projects like the Central Redevelopment Plan cleared the way for the development of Scotia Square, the Cogswell Interchange and the Metro Centre.
+Projects like the Central Redevelopment Plan cleared the way for the development of Scotia Square, the Cogswell Interchange, and the Metro Centre (now the Scotiabank Centre).
 Several large-scale construction projects are also documented in this series of photographs.

 How to view the photographs

-1. To view all 4000+ images search in the Archives Database.
-The photographs are identified by civic address, so users can search for streets of interest.
-As well, key-word searches, such as the name of a business, or common sight (e.g. hanging laundry, busses, billboards, children, Africville, etc.), will also yield many results.
+1. To view all 4,000+ images search in the Archives Database.
+Photographs are identified by civic address, allowing users to search for streets of interest.
+Keyword searches, such as the name of a business, or common sight (e.g., hanging laundry, busses, billboards, children, Africville, etc.) will also yield many results.
 Search and browse to your heart's content using these Instructions to browse through Works Department Urban Renewal Photographs.

 2. Enjoy browsing Halifax Municipal Archives' 16 themed Flickr Albums.